 - Your nine-digit ASU identification number, and/or the ASU application reference number assigned to you upon submission of your online application

-- Your personal background, including formative events and circumstances such as extracurricular activities, honors, achievements and community activities
+- Your personal background, including formative events, honors, achievements and community activities

-- Qualifications and reasons for interest in the W. P. Carey Ph.D. in Business Administration with a concentration in accountancy
+- Reason for interest in the W. P. Carey PhD in business administration with a concentration in accounting

-- How obtaining a Ph.D. will help you achieve your personal career goals and objectives
+- How obtaining a PhD will help you achieve your personal career goals and career objectives

 - Undergraduate degree(s)/major(s)